 - ArtLink Field Trips: Interactive gallery tours followed by an art workshop in our classroom with our teaching artists and/or museum trained docents.

-- Partnering with Fresno Unified School District, the Museum provides opportunities for nearly 6,000 third grade students to show their artwork in our ChildSpace gallery and visit the Museum with their families for free.
+- Partnering with the Fresno and Sanger Unified School Districts, the Museum provides opportunities for nearly 7,000 third grade students to show their artwork in our ChildSpace gallery and visit the Museum with their families for free.

 - Home School parents can take advantage of our classes during the summer break, bring a group of homeschool children to the Museum for an ArtLink tour, or organize a regular weekly class for a group of homeschool children at the Museum.